UPDATED 2023-03-20 (Bitcoin block 781608, 1 BTC = 27,350 USD)

 I first published this page several years ago.
-Now that we’re in the midst of another bull run, I am going to try to keep it updated a little better, but this is a nearly impossible task as things change so quickly in the Bitcoin world.
+Keeping it updated is a nearly impossible task as things change so quickly in the Bitcoin world.
 Always do your own research.
 And feel free to reach out to me directly if you have any questions. –Tim

 I am often asked “where is a good place to learn more about Bitcoin?”
 Or “why do you think Bitcoin is so important?”
 Or “how do I buy some bitcoin?”
 Or sometimes “what other cryptocurrency-related products or services do you recommend?”
 This page is my attempt to provide links to some of those resources.